rose-tool/roset/README.md

     <img src="images/filtering.png" alt="ROSE-T Filtering Check" width="50%" />
 </p>

-- Anti-Spoofing (Action 2): "Enable source address validation for at least single-homed stub customer networks, their own end-users, and infrastructure".
+**Anti-Spoofing (Action 2): "Enable source address validation for at least single-homed stub customer networks, their own end-users, and infrastructure"**

 For each provider:
   1. The system creates a client in the provider's AS.